 All materials on this website were developed in an industry-fund-free environment.
 No industry funding was used to create this website or these educational activities.

-The lack of transfer from research into clinical practice is a challenge in all of medicine, including substance abuse treatment.
-There is a clear need for more primary care physicians to become involved in office-based buprenorphine practices and for research evidence to support the effectiveness of treatment, but few existing tools or resources are available to help primary care physicians (PCPs) translate this research into practice.
+There is a clear need for more primary care practitioners who can prescribe narcotics to become involved in buprenorphine treatment of their patients with opioid use disorder in their offices.
+Research evidence supports the effectiveness of office-based treatment, but few existing tools or resources are available to help primary care providers (PCPs) translate this research into practice.

-This project has developed a collection of tools and resources to support primary care physicians (PCPs) in setting up and providing office-based treatment for opioid dependence and to aid PCPs who manage and refer patients being maintained on buprenorphine.
+This project has developed a collection of tools and resources to support practitioners who want to prescribe office-based treatment for opioid use disorder and maintain their patients on buprenorphine.